verein05/hoki303/README.md

-# hoki303
+FOR EDUCATION PURPOSE!

-FOR EDUCATION PURPOSE!I don't recommend using it to do anything that violates the law,be wise on the internet
+I don't recommend using it to do anything that violates the law,be wise on the internet